 What is Lactic Acid?

 Lactic Acid is an organic acid with chemical formula C3H6O3.
 It is also known as milk acid.
 When milk sugar (lactose) undergoes fermentation, the product obtained is lactic acid.
 It is found in cottage cheese, leban, sour milk, yogurt, and Koumiss.
 Levo and Dextro are two forms of optical isomers of lactic acid.
 In the year 1780, Carl Wilhelm Scheele a Swedish chemist isolated lactic acid from sour milk for the first time.
-This compound is water soluble and white in color in its solid state whereas it is colorless in its liquid state.
+This compound is water-soluble and white in its solid state whereas it is colourless in its liquid state.
 The soluble salt of lactic acid like calcium lactate can be used as a source of calcium.
 The PH of 1 mM of lactic acid is about 3.51.

 Properties of Lactic Acid – C3H6O3

 |Boiling Point||122 °C|

 Lactic Acid structure – C3H6O3

 - It is used in food and pharmaceuticals

 - It helps in the coagulation of protein in milk

 - It is used in textile dyeing and leather tanning

 - Lactate plays an important role in the healing of traumatic brain injuries